FirespriteLtd/website/site/content/work/pages/run-sackboy-run.md

 ---
 #### The Brief

-Sony XDEV partnered with Firesprite Games to take the much beloved Sackboy, the knitted hero from the award winning LittleBigPlanet™ series and bring him across to Apple and Android devices in a brand new endless platformer.
+Sony XDEV approached Firesprite Games to take the much beloved Sackboy, the knitted hero from the award winning LittleBigPlanet™ series and bring him and his new adventure across to Apple and Android devices in a brand new endless platformer.

+#### How we delivered

 In taking a much beloved brand and character across to a non-PlayStation® platform for the first time, it was important that the quality and consistency of experience was maintained for both the creators and the players across a wide range of handsets and graphics architectures.